wp-invoice/wp-invoice/readme.txt

 * Fixed loading of localisation files.
 The bug persists in 4.0.0 version.
 * Fixed incorrect behaviour on custom 'Install Plugins' page after depended plugins ( Add-ons ) activation.
 * Fixed the way of widgets initialization.
 Compatibility with WordPress 4.3 and higher.
+* Fixed Warnings which were breaking ajax request on pagination and filtering items on All Properties page for PHP 5.6.

 = 4.0.0 =
 * Changed plugin initialization functionality.